Photo(Electro)Catalysis Laboratory

 -

 PhD position available time to time!
-Candidates with M.Sc. in chemistry/inorganic chemistry/material science background may apply through IITD application portal for June or December session each year.
+Candidates with M.Sc. in chemistry/inorganic chemistry background may apply through IITD application portal for June or December session each year.

 -

 Institute or personal funded postdoc positions are not available in the group.
 PEC lab can only host the externally funded postdocs.
-Interested postdoc candidate with inorganic chemistry or material science background may write application/proposal for NPDF (ANRF), CSIR-RA or any other funding opportunities may contact.
+Interested postdoc candidate with PhD in inorganic chemistry may write application/proposal for NPDF (ANRF), CSIR-RA or any other funding opportunities may contact.